Shpatii/medical-agent/README.md

+## THIS PROJECT ONLY WORKS IF YOU DOWNLOAD IT AS A ZIP FILE!!!!!

 ## Requirements

+1. Make sure Python is installed in your machine

-1. Make sure you have all libs and dependecies installed if not run this command:
+2. Make sure you have all libs and dependecies installed if not run this command:
    'pip install -r requirements.txt'

-2. Sometimes you have to install flask manually with the following command:
+3. Sometimes you have to install flask manually with the following command:
    "pip install flask-cors python-dotenv langchain langchain-together PyPDF2"